aschmidtphil/aschmidtphil/README.md

 # Hi there 👋

 # Welcome to my GitHub page!
-**I'm Alexander and I'm a passionate Data Analyst and Scientist from germany**
+**I'm Alexander and I'm a passionate Data Analyst and Scientist from Germany**

 - 🔭 **I’m currently working on**: Exploring advanced data analytics techniques and honing my machine learning skills through projects and real-world data challenges.
+- 🌱 **I’m currently learning**: Advanced data engineering techniques, diving deeper into cloud-based platforms like AWS and Azure, and exploring real-time data processing frameworks like Apache Kafka.
-- 🌱 **I’m currently learning**: The **IBM Data Science Professional Certificate**, focusing on Python, machine learning, and data storytelling.
+- 🎓 **I’m now certified in**: The **IBM Data Science Professional Certificate**, where I’ve deepened my knowledge in Python, machine learning, and data storytelling.
 - 👯 **I’m looking to collaborate on**: Machine learning applications, data science projects, data-driven storytelling and impactful analytics that drive decisions.
 - 🤔 **I’m looking for help with**: Expanding my expertise in big data tools and cloud-based analytics platforms.
 - 💬 **Ask me about**: Data visualization, data cleaning, and combining philosophy with data science to solve complex problems.